adaniloff/sample-git-explanation/doc/1-git.md

 ## The __editor__

-I'm not gonna talk about **remote** right now, as it might make it harder to you but try to think about it like below :
+I'm not gonna talk about **remotes** right now, as it might make it harder to you but try to think about it like below :
 > A **remote** is an __editor__.
 You migth, in some specific cases, want to __publish__ your work with many of them, but that's not what we're doing here.

 So, the thing to remember is, your default __editor__ is called "origin".